urja2001/Snowflake-Complete-Notes-HandsOn/Chapter 13 - Role Based Access Control/README.md

 ## •	Role :

- o	Roles are the entities to which privileges on securable objects can be granted and revoked. o	Roles are assigned to users to allow them to perform actions required for business function. o	A user can be assigned multiple roles.
-This  allows users to switch roles. o	On Snowflake web UI the top right corner shows which Role is currently user is using.
+ o	Roles are the entities to which privileges on securable objects can be granted and revoked.<br>
+ o	Roles are assigned to users to allow them to perform actions required for business function.<br>
+ o	A user can be assigned multiple roles.
+This  allows users to switch roles.<br>
+ o	On Snowflake web UI the top right corner shows which Role is currently user is using.<br>

 ## 2 Types of Roles Snowflake